-Financing is limited to appropriated funds, excluding expenses related to the repayment of loans, financial management costs, and assessment and collection charges.
+Financing is limited to appropriated funds, excluding expenses related to the repayment of loans, financial management costs, and assessment and collection charges for the 2015 financial year.

 The Board of Directors reviews and signs off the accounts drawn up by the Accounting Officer.
 The financial statements are then forwarded to the General Director of the Public Finances Directorate (Direction Générale des Finances Publiques - DGFiP) prior to submission to the Government Audit Office (Cour des Comptes).